Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 4. <b>Simplified codebase organisation</b>.
 The apps you write are all included in a single .cpp file.
 EngageIDE does not use header files except for library (such as wxWidgets) headers.
-This "all in one place" approach makes the codebase easier to understand.
+This "all in one place" approach makes the codebase easier to navigate and understand.
 5. <b>Efficient code display</b>.
 The entire screen is used to display code in a 3 column format.
 With a wider primary center column that is used to edit code
 and narrower right and left columns
 to see the preceding and following code sections.
-Also even the longest functions can entirely fit in a single screen.
+Even the longest functions can entirely fit in a single screen.
 At any given time you only keep the code you're working on open
 everything else is kept summarized (folded).
 This feature along with foldable blocks and sub-blocks